Using images in content

 • Would the content still make sense if the image were removed?

-• Does the image avoid simply repeating information already explained in text?
+• Does the image avoid repeating information already explained in text?

 • If the image is decorative, is it really needed?

-If the image does not add value or meaning to the content, do not use it.
+If the image does not add anything useful to the content, do not use it.

-If you decide an image is needed, follow the relevant guidance to choose the right image type and make it accessible.
+If you decide an image is needed, follow guidance for the type of image:

 For detailed guidance and a full checklist before publishing images, go to Checklist for using images.